manuelesvi/Literatura/Ayn Rand/Notes.md

 "-the aristocracy of pull," said a voice beyond the group.[^120]
 >>>

+> "I think it's funny.
+There was a time when men were afraid that somebody would reveal some secret of theirs that was unknown to their fellows.
+Nowadays, they're afraid that somebody will name what everybody knows.
+Have you practical people ever thought that that's all it would take to blast your whole, big, complex structure, with all your laws and guns -just somebody naming the exact nature of what you're doing?"[^121]

 [^115] p.
 352
 [^116] p.
 353
 [^117] p.
 361
 [^118] p.
 364
 [^119] p.
 364
 [^120] p.
 375
+[^121] p.
+377-378